snehjp2/snehjp2.github.io/_pages/about.md

 ---
 > * "A method is more important than a discovery, since the right method will lead to new and even more important discoveries." - Lev Landau

 Hello!
 I'm a third year Ph.D. candidate in physics @ [Northeastern University](https://www.northeastern.edu) and the NSF AI Insititute for Artificial Intelligence and Fundamental Interactions ([IAIFI](https://iaifi.org)) advised by [Jim Halverson](http://www.jhhalverson.com) and [Jonathan Blazek](https://cos.northeastern.edu/people/jonathan-blazek/).
+I'm also a member of the Dark Energy Science Collaboration ([DESC](https://lsstdesc.org)).
 I'm a physicist and a cosmologist.
 I'm generally interested in the intersection of artificial intelligence and physics, particularly applications which utilize geometric deep learning and probabalistic inference.

 My work has been [published](https://snehjp2.github.io/publications/) at [NeurIPS](https://ml4physicalsciences.github.io/2020/).
 My past [research](https://snehjp2.github.io/research/) focused on effective deep learning algorithms to weigh [supermassive black holes](https://www.youtube.com/watch?v=Xsp3_a-PMTw).